-Why has my pet been prescribed ofloxacin?
+Why has my pet been prescribed travoprost?

-Your pet has been prescribed oflaxacin for the treatment of bacterial infection in the eye.
+Your pet has been prescribed travoprost for the treatment of their glaucoma.
+This could involve one or both eyes.

-How should I store ofloxacin?
+How should I store travoprost?

-Ofloxacin can be stored at room temperature once opened.
-Once you have opened the bottle do not use it for longer than 28 days even if there is solution remaining.
+This medicine does not require special storage conditions; the eyedrops should be stored at room temperature, away from light.
 For safety, all medicines should be kept out of the reach and sight of children.

-How do I give ofloxacin to my pet?
+How do I give travoprost to my pet?

 Topical eye treatments are not painful to your pet but the sensation of drops/ ointment touching the eye may be unpleasant.
 Try to administer the drops just before feeding or other normal activities your pet enjoys.
 Gently push your pet's head upwards using a thumb under the bottom jaw, hold the top eyelid open with the first finger on the same hand.
-Holding the bottle containing the eye drops in the other hand direct the nozzle towards the eye, keeping it at an angle to not directly poke the eye, and administer the prescribed dose.
+Holding the bottle containing the eye drops in the other hand, direct the nozzle towards the eye, keeping it at an angle to avoid directly poking the eye, and administer the prescribed dose.
 Hold your pet's head in this upward position for a few seconds to allow the eye drops to be absorbed.
 It is important to reinforce your pet's good behaviour with lots of praise and stroking.

-How long will my pet need to take ofloxacin?
+How long will my pet need to take travoprost?

 Your vet will advise you on the length of time for which you will need to give this medicine.
 This may vary between patients.
 It is important that you complete the course of treatment even if your pet seems to be well.
-If your pet is still unwell at the end of the course then you should contact your vet as soon as possible.
+If your pet is still unwell at the end of the course, then you should contact your vet as soon as possible.

-What should I do if I run out of the treatment?
+What should I do if I run out of travoprost?

 Try to ensure that you have enough medication in advance of it running out.
-However, if you do run out contact your own vet for further advice and restart the course as soon as possible.
+However, if you do run out, contact your own vet for further advice and restart the course as soon as possible.